-Any BlackStart generation acquired in the Reliability Backstop RFP (regardless of ownership or cost recovery method) must adhere to all BlackStart testing and performance requirements as described in PJM OATT, Schedule 6A and the PJM Manuals.
+Any Black Start generation acquired in the Reliability Backstop RFP (regardless of ownership or cost recovery method) must adhere to all Black Start testing and performance requirements as described in PJM OATT, Schedule 6A and the PJM Manuals.
+Any Fuel Assured Black Start generation acquired in the Reliability Backstop RFP (regardless of ownership or cost recovery method) must adhere to all Fuel Assurance Black Start testing and performance requirements as described in PJM OATT, Schedule 6A and the PJM Manuals.